Inverter compressor: Challenges in adopting inverter scroll in HVAC systems

 The compressor and drive need to be qualified to work together and for dedicated applications.
 The drive modulates the compressor speed and prevents it from operating out of the compressor operating limits.
 The inverter frequency drives need to use algorithms developed specifically for heating, ventilation and air conditioning (HVAC) or for refrigeration.
 They ensure that the system will run within the application constraints.
 The drive can also manage other devices such as oil injection valves or multiple compressors.
 As the compressor rotational speed changes, the amount of refrigerant — and oil — flowing through the compressor increases or decreases.
-The drive ensures that the compressor and bearings are optimally lubricated at all compressor speeds.
+The drive ensures that the compressor and bearings are optimally lubricated at all operating conditions by running the compressor in a suitable speed regime.